 drill rather than passively react, retrieve rather than confront, observe intuitively instead of factually.

-And then, what part of me would appear in my painting?
+And then, what part of myself would appear in my painting?
 Is it my own self with its joy, pain and anxiety, my thoughts?
-Or perhaps;
+Or perhaps the:

-The universe, death, The spirit, war.
+universe, death, spirit, war.